datacarpentry/geospatial-workshop/setup.md

 > ## Linux
 >
-> Steps for installing the geospatial will vary based on which form of Linux you are using.
+> Steps for installing the geospatial libraries will vary based on which form of Linux you are using.
 These instructions are adapted from the [`sf` package's `README`](https://github.com/r-spatial/sf).
 >
 > For **Ubuntu**:
 >